 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

-Tuesday's playoff slate features the Dallas Stars hosting the Seattle Kraken in the first game of the NHL Playoffs Second Round, starting at 9:30 PM ET on ESPN, CBC, SportsNet, and TVAS.
-The Stars have -190 odds on the moneyline against the Kraken (+160).
+The Dallas Stars and Seattle Kraken play in the first game of the NHL Playoffs Second Round at American Airlines Center on Tuesday, May 2, with the puck dropping at 9:30 PM ET on ESPN, CBC, SportsNet, and TVAS.
+Oddsmakers give the Stars -195 odds on the moneyline in this matchup with the Kraken (+165).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!